gabrielcsapo/node-git-server/README.md

     autoCreate: true,
     authenticate: ({type, repo, user}, next) => {
       if(type == 'push') {
-        user((username, password) => {
+        // Decide if this user is allowed to perform this action against this repo. user((username, password) => {
           console.log(username, password);
           if (accountName === '42' && password === '42') {